-As originally designed, the houses were organized in a symmetrical design.
+As originally designed, the eleven houses were organized in a symmetrical block comprising all of the houses facing Marlborough between Gloucester and Hereford.
 All but 347 Marlborough, in the center, were identical, with the same façades and fenestration, with the three houses at the east (337-339-341 Marlborough) with bays on the east side, and the three houses on the west (353-355-357 Marlborough) with bays on the west side.
 343-345 Marlborough and 349-351 Marlborough are symmetrical pairs.
 347 Marlborough, in the center, has unique third floor fenestration and window lintels.

 By the 1882-1883 winter season, 353 Marlborough was the home of Elijah Brigham Phillips, president of the Fitchburg Railroad, and his wife, Maria Rebecca (Ayling) Phillips.
 They previously had lived at 44 Newbury.
 In February of 1885, their daughter, Anna M. Phillips, married Cyrus A. Page, and by the 1885-1886 season, the Phillipses and the Pages had moved to 398 Beacon.

 By the 1885-1886 winter season, 353 Marlborough was the home of cotton broker John Chester Inches and his wife, Henrietta Clementine (Bright) Inches.
 They had married in December of 1884 and probably had lived briefly at 40 Beacon with his parents, Martin Brimmer Inches and Mary Wells (Chester) Inches, before moving to 353 Marlborough.
-They continued to live there during the 1893-1894 season, but moved thereafter and were living at The Empire at 333 Commonwealth by 1897.
+They continued to live there during the 1893-1894 season, but moved thereafter and were living at The Empire at 333 Commonwealth by the 1896-1897 season.

-By the 1895-1896 winter season, 353 Marlborough was the home of Mrs. Ellen (Davis) Williams Hutchings, the widow of George Henry Williams and of William Vincent Hutchings.
+By the 1895-1896 winter season, 353 Marlborough was the home of Ellen (Davis) Williams Hutchings, the widow of George Henry Williams and of William Vincent Hutchings.
 Her daughter, Ellen Augusta Williams, lived with her.
 They previously had lived at the Hotel Vendôme and, before that, at 342 Commonwealth.

 Ellen Williams married in June of 1896 to Charles Brooks Morrill, a dry goods merchant.
 After their marriage, they lived at 353 Marlborough with her mother.
 He previously had lived at 107 Blue Hill Avenue.

-By the 1903-1904 winter season, 353 Marlborough was the home of John W. Lavalle and his wife, Alice Cornelia (Johnson) Lavalle.
-They previously had lived at 123 Marlborough with her father, dry goods merchant Edward Crosby Johnson.
-Edward C. Johnson is shown as the owner of 353 Marlborough on the 1908 and 1917 Bromley maps.
+By the 1903-1904 winter season, 353 Marlborough had become the home of Edward Johnson’s son-in-law and daughter, John W. Lavalle and Alice Cornelia (Johnson) Lavalle, who previously had lived at 123 Marlborough with him.
+John Lavalle was an architect.

 In about 1934, she was joined at 353 Marlborough by her son and daughter-in-law, John and Virginia (Wilson) Lavalle.
 They had married in September of 1932 and previously had lived in Cambridge.
 His four children from his first marriage, to Ellen Tufts (who had died in January of 1932), lived with them: Alice Lavalle, Mary Dean Lavalle, John Edward Lavalle, and Ellen (Elaine) Lavalle.
 John Lavalle was a portrait and landscape artist.